symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm.rst

 determined for this request, if that locale is in the list of keys defined under ``locales``.

-If you set the ``locale_fallback`` option to ``merge`` or ``replace``, the locale fallback order for the request locale will additionally be updated from the accepted languages of the request (determined by Symfony from the ``Accept-Language`` HTML header).
-The browser locales are filtered with the list of keys from ``locales`` to avoid injecting arbitrary locale values.
+There are several strategies to adjust the fallback order for the selected locale based on the accepted languages of the request (determined by Symfony from the ``Accept-Language`` HTML header).
+All of them will never add any locales that where not configured in the ``locales`` to avoid a request injecting unexpected things into your repository:

-The interest of ``merge`` is to reorder the locales to match the browser preferences.
-If there are locales in the fallback list of the primary language that do not occur in the request, they are appended. ``replace`` will only keep the locales the browser requested, ignoring the fallback configured for that locale.
+* ``hardcoded``: The default strategy does not update the fallback order from the request;
+* ``replace`` takes the accepted locales from the request and updates the fallback order with them, removing any locales not found in the request.
+* ``merge`` does the same as ``replace`` but then adds locales not found in the request but on the ``locales`` configuration back to the end of the fallback list.
+This reorders the locales without losing any of them.

 General Settings
 ~~~~~~~~~~~~~~~~

 If the `jackrabbit_jar` path is set, you can use the
-``doctrine:phpcr:jackrabbit`` console command to start and stop jackrabbit.
+``doctrine:phpcr:jackrabbit`` console command to start and stop Jackrabbit.

 You can tune the output of the ``doctrine:phpcr:dump`` command with
 ``dump_max_line_length``.